DILCISBoard/E-ARK-SIP/specification/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 The main purpose of the METS file section is to serve as a "table of contents" or "manifest" for all the files included in the package, thus allowing the OAIS to validate the integrity and completeness of the files included in the package.
 This means that for all the files included in the package, their location and checksum need to be available and described in the `fileSec` element.
 That includes files in the `data`, `schemas` and in the `documentation` folders.

-The following table describes the differences in the `fileSec` between an E-ARK SIP and the CS IP.
+The following table describes the differences in the `fileSec` between an E-ARK SIP and the CSIP.

 {% include_relative implementation/metadata/mets/filesec/requirements.md %}